 Limited-time solar incentives

-While 4% less than previous years, 2020's 26% rate still has a sizable impact on the payback period, reducing it by a factor of several years in some estimates.
-When it drops to 0% in 2022, the payback period will extend considerably.
+While 4% less than previous years, the 26% rate still has a sizable impact on the payback period, reducing it by a factor of several years in some estimates.
+When it drops to 0% in 2024, the payback period will extend considerably.
 So, if you're inclined to turn Arizona's most abundant natural resource into immediate energy savings, we strongly recommend grabbing the 26% rate before while it's still here.

 Enjoy a cooler and more affordable summer